Fulgione-group/ParaMask/README.md

 \***Attention** \

+## Change log

+### 24.April.2025

+The EM step has been modularized into an R package to improve code organization and streamline dependency management.
+The package is located in the ParaMaskEM/ directory, and installation instructions are provided [here](### Install R package ParaMaskEM from within R).

+### June.2014
 A new EM intialization has been implemented in version ParaMask_EM_v0.2.7.1.R, version 0.2.5 is deprecated!!
 The latest version ParaMask_EM_v0.2.7.2.R fixes some issues in the LLR calculation for low sample sizes.